-The starting point is a claim that probabilistic statements such as P(A) = p are in themselves empirical events of no less stature than other sentences reporting empirical observations.
-While not referring to an event open to full public scrutiny, these statements do, nevertheless, report outcomes of genuine experiments, namely, the mental procedures involved in assessing the belief of a given proposition A. Thus, stating "event A has a chance p of occurring" is equivalent to stating "the mental event of computing the likelihood of A has produced the outcome p."
+The starting point is a claim that probabilistic statements such as P(A) = p are in themselves empirical events, of no lesser stature than other sentences reporting empirical observations.
+While not referring to an event open to full public scrutiny, these statements do, nevertheless, report outcomes of genuine experiments, namely, the mental procedures invoked in assessing the belief of a given proposition A. Thus, stating "event A has a chance p of occurring" is equivalent to stating "the mental event of computing the likelihood of A has produced the outcome p".

 Having endowed probabilistic statements with event status neutralizes the syntactic objection against writing sentences such as P[P(A) = p].
-Both the square brackets and parentheses enclose arguments of the same type-empirical events.
-True, the latter event is external, while the former is personal.
-However, this distinction is not a barrier to useful semantics; the adoption of a computational model of knowledge representation (e.g., semantic networks, causal models) permits us to specify the mental procedures involved in belief assessments with the same clarity and precision with which we specify experimental procedures in a laboratory setting.
-What remains to be done is, first, to explain what renders the event P(A) = p an unknown, random event, rather than a fixed outcome of a stable procedure and, second, to explicate more precisely the mental procedures involved in making the two assessments, P(A) and P[P(A) = p].
+Both the square and round brackets enclose arguments of the same type, namely, empirical events.
+True, the latter event is external while the former personal.
+However, this distinction is not a barrier to useful semantics; having adopted a computational model of knowledge representation (e.g., semantic networks, causal models) permits us to specify the mental procedures involved in belief assessments with the same clarity and precision that we specify experimental procedures in a laboratory setting.
+What remains to be done is first, to explain what renders the event P(A) = p an unknown, random event, rather than a fixed outcome of a stable procedure.
+Second, to explicate more precisely the mental procedures involved in making the two assessments, P(A) and P[P(A) = p].

-A paradigm answering the first question has been suggested by de Finetti [3] and has been guiding the Bayesian interpretation of confidence measures for over a decade (Spiegelhalter [4], Heckerman and Jimison [5]).
-The basic idea is that the event P(A) = p is perceived to be a random variable whenever the assessment of P(A) depends substantially on the occurrence or nonoccurrence of some other events modeled by the system called contingencies.
+A paradigm answering the first question has been suggested by de Finetti (1977) and has been guiding the Bayesian interpretation of confidence measures for over a decade (Spiegelhalter, 1986, Heckerman and Jimison, 1987).
+The basic idea is that the event P(A) = p is perceived to be a random variable whenever the assessment of P(A) depends substantially on the occurrence or non-occurrence of some other events modeled by the system called contingencies.
 In the words of de Finetti:

-The information apt to modify the probability assessed for an event E-

-in so far as the observation of H_i makes us change from P(E) to $P(E|H_i)$ -can make us view the H_i 's as sort of "noisy" signals concerning the occurrence and non-occurrence of the event E.
+"The information apt to modify the probability assessed for an event E - in so far as the observation of H_i makes us change from P(E) to $P(E \mid H_i)$ - can make us view the H_i 's as sort of "noisy" signals concerning the occurrence and non-occurrence of the event E."